 Tamarindo is also known for its sunsets so make sure you head to the beach and enjoy the view at night.

 There is defiantly something special in the air here that will make you never want to leave.
-It is also one of the places on this list that you will never need a wetsuit for surfing.
+It is also one of the places on this list where you will never need a wetsuit for surfing.

-Final thoughts on the Best Surf Towns in the World
+Final Thoughts On The Best Surf Towns In The World

 Hopefully, something on this list of best surf towns in the world has stuck out to you and you’re ready to book your ticket.